Global Problem of Safety Reporting Performance

 - Anonymous safety reports;

 - Safety reports management considers "sensitive."

-With professional aviation SMS database software this safety chart will be automatically produced in real time using the latest safety reporting statistics.
-However, even an simple storage program like Excel can, with a bit of filter-magic, produce the requisite data – though it wouldn’t be in chart form and it won't be in real time.
+With professional aviation SMS database software this safety chart will be automatically produced in real-time using the latest safety reporting statistics.
+However, even a simple storage program like Excel can, with a bit of filter magic, produce the requisite data – though it wouldn’t be in chart form and it won't be in real-time.

 Related Aviation Safety Reporting Articles

 - What Is Missing Most in Aviation Safety Reporting Systems?